 Pritzl scores 19, Wisconsin cruises past Ohio State 70-57

-MADISON, Wis.
-(AP) — Wisconsin guard Brevin Pritzl was looking down at the final boxscore from a podium when Trevor Anderson leaned in from a few seats over to give his teammate a compliment.

-It might have been the only time that Pritzl was caught off guard on Sunday following the Badgers’ easy 70-57 win over Ohio State.

-Pritzl scored 19 points, shooting 5 of 6 from 3-point territory, while Anderson added eight points.
-They led a stellar effort by Wisconsin’s bench, which outscored Ohio State’s reserves 30-16.
+MADISON, Wis. — Brevin Pritzl scored 19 points, shooting 5 of 6 from 3-point territory, and Wisconsin played stifling defense early to beat Ohio State 70-57 on Sunday.

-“Shout out to my man,” Anderson said as he looked down at Pritzl.
-“Heck of a day for him!”
+The Badgers pulled away after closing with a 16-0 run for a 38-20 halftime lead.
+The sloppy Buckeyes never got closer than 11 the rest of the way.

 Wisconsin (14-10, 7-6 Big Ten Conference) responded to another tough week off the court with another home win in the rough-and-tumble league to bolster its NCAA Tournament resume.